Ahmad Sanjar: Campaign against the Nizari Ismailis (1152)

 In 1152, Sanjar launched a campaign against the Nizari Ismailis.
 Sanjar's army marched on Turshēz.
 The Seljuk army attacked Nizari Ismaili towns and castles.
 Sanjar's army ravaged and occupied the Nizari Ismaili towns and castles.
 After dealing a heavy blow to the Nizari Ismailis, Sanjar ended the campaign and returned with his army.

-Rebellion of Oghuz Turks
+Rebellion of Oghuz Turks (1153)

+In 1153, Amir Qumach was delegated command as governor of Balkh.
+The Oghuz Turks, who were pasturing nearby paid a tribute of 20,000 sheep per year to Ahmad Sanjar in exchange for settlement, but they'd recently killed a tax collector after he mocked the Turkomen and treated them contemptuously.
+Qumach, an ever ambitious military leader attempted to massacre the Oghuz Turks with 12,000 cavalry, but was defeated and forced to flee to Merv.

+Sanjar was present at his base when Qumach arrived, and despite pleas and offers to extend tribute by the Oghuz Turks, Qumach and numerous other amirs eventually convinced him to march out and meet them, which he did in April 1153 at the Battle of Muharram, which ended in a defeat for the Seljuks.
+Sanjar was captured, Qumach was killed including many of his noblemen who'd encouraged the campaign.

-Sanjar's as well as the Seljuks' rule collapsed as a consequence of yet another unexpected defeat, this time at the hands of the Seljuks’ own tribe, the Oghuz Turks, in 1153.
+Sanjar's as well as the Seljuks' rule collapsed as a consequence of yet another unexpected defeat, at the hands of the Seljuks’ own tribe, the Oghuz Turks, in 1153.
 Sanjar was captured during the battle and held in captivity until 1156.
-It brought chaos to the Empire - situation later exploited by the victorious Turkmens, whose hordes would overrun Khorasan unopposed, wreaking colossal damage on the province and prestige of Sanjar.
+It brought chaos to the Empire - situation later exploited by the victorious Turkmens, whose hordes would overrun Khorasan unopposed, severely damaging the province.
 Sanjar eventually escaped from captivity in the fall of 1156, but soon died in Merv (present-day Turkmenistan), in 1157.
 After his death, Turkic rulers, Turkmen tribal forces, and other secondary powers competed for Khorasan, and after a long period of confrontations, the province was finally conquered by the Ghurids in 1192, and by the Khwarazmians in the early 1200s.